List of accidents and incidents involving military aircraft (2020–present): January 2023

 A Hellenic Air Force upgraded two-seated F-4E Phantom ΙΙ crashed in the Ionian sea at around 10:30 am, 25 nautical miles (46,3 Km) south of Andravida air base.
-The accident occurred during a training exercise with another F-4E that successfully returned to base.
+The accident occurred during a training exercise with another F-4E that returned to base.
 Both pilots were killed.
 It is still unclear what caused the crash but some speculate that it is due to a technical failure.